 While some students choose the general track for their degree program, others may choose specialties such as Health Metrics and Evaluation or Leadership and Management for their major.
-Each of these concentrations combines the important aspects of global health to provide for expertise in either management or research.
+Each of these concentrations combine the important aspects of global health to provide for expertise in either management or research.
 Most master's level programs consist of 42-60 credit hour requirements, which can be completed in 1-2 years.
-The MPH Global Health program is a widely available online program that can be attractive from students from around the country.
+Global Health programs are becoming more accessible, however students also have the option to attend online MPH programs with a specialization in Global health.
+The online option can be attractive to students for many reasons.
 Coursework may consist of course room activities as well as written assignments pertaining to research surrounding global public health.
 Some sample classes can be found below.

 Global Health Challenges